High school vs. apprenticeship

 A cultural perspective

 In many countries outside Switzerland, a university education is still widely viewed as the only pathway to a good career.
 This might explain why many expat parents are wary about apprenticeships as an educational option for their children.
-By contrast, in Switzerland, senior high-school, or Gymnasium, is seen as a route to employment mainly in medicine, law and education whereas apprenticeship system means highly trained people for particular jobs.
+By contrast, the Swiss consider senior high-school/baccalaureate schools, or Gymnasium, as a route to employment mainly in medicine, law and education whereas apprenticeship system means highly trained people for particular jobs.

 So, if you have a bright and motivated student at home who is more practically than academically minded, do not dismiss an apprenticeship out of hand!

 The below account by an American student attending a Swiss gymnase (Gymnasium) illustrates this point:

 ‘I was 12 when I came to Lausanne from Dubai, having known no French whatsoever, I became fluent in under 2 years.
 First, I got into VP with moderate grades and am now in a “Gymnase” or high school, if you will, in a Math & Physics orientation.
 I’m a year away from graduating and receiving my “Maturite”, the highest possible high school diploma and you know what?
 I regret it.

 Looking back, and consequently forward, I wish I had chosen an apprenticeship.
 This would have allowed me to gain professional experience, a great salary (for a 17 year old) and a good education that could equally easily lead me to university studies, if I wish to do them, which i now don’t, possibly after experiencing the surflux of pointless work you get in Swiss high schools.
 I know a lot of successful adults, both in the corporate field, or the scientific field, who started with an apprenticeship.
 Don’t underestimate the value and advantage of an apprenticeship, and, especially if your child isn’t doing way above average, should consider this arguably better option for them for their future.
 Don’t think American here, think Swiss’